bitrix24/b24restdocs/api-reference/ai/ai-engine-register.md

 >
 > Who can execute the method: administrator

 REST method for adding a custom service.
-The method registers an **engine** and updates it upon subsequent calls.
-This is not quite an embedding location, as the **endpoint** of the partner must follow strict formats.
+This method registers an **engine** and updates it upon subsequent calls.
+This is not quite an embedding location, as the **endpoint** of the partner must adhere to strict formats.

 #|
 || **Parameter** | **Description** | **Version** ||